 A painting by Anet Verdonk represents something in the world around us, but it isn’t always what is seems.
 She gives reality a twist, by changing forms and colours.
 At times making the picture ambiguous.
 And leaving it to the viewer to decide what they see.

-About her work Anet says: “I always start painting from some inner motivation, some sort of inner drive.
-Although I never start painting to please people, when a painting is finished, I hope people will love it and feel comfortable enough around it to make it theirs.
-On the other the hand: there is always something sharp and provocative in the painting as well, which I hope they will notice.”
+About her work she says: “I always start painting from some inner motivation, some sort of inner drive.
+Although I never start painting to please people, when a painting is finished, I hope people will love it and feel comfortable enough around it to make it theirs.”

 Anet is largely a self-taught artist, although she has taken lessons abroad - in Italy - and in her hometown Utrecht.